0xC0000054/sc4-cpu-options/README.md

 ## Installation

 1. Close SimCity 4.
+2. Remove `SC4SingleCPU.dll` and `SC4CPUPriority.dll` from the Plugins folder in the SimCity 4 installation directory, if present.
-2. Copy `SC4CPUOptions.dll` and `SC4CPUOptions.ini` into the Plugins folder in the SimCity 4 installation directory.
+3. Copy `SC4CPUOptions.dll` and `SC4CPUOptions.ini` into the Plugins folder in the SimCity 4 installation directory.
-3. Configure the plugin settings, see the *Configuring the plugin* section.
+4. Configure the plugin settings, see the *Configuring the plugin* section.

 ## Configuring the plugin